 - Keyboard can be used to type authentication identifiers.
 This model enhances the previous visual comparison models as the user cannot avoid making the check.
 Also, it is suitable for devices without display but with input capabilities, such as keyboard.
-Downsides are that typing a code, which is long enough to protect against MitM attacks, takes time and is not highly usable. - Short-range radio connections may be used to transmit authentication information as presented by Balfanz et al. [7].
+Downsides are that typing a code, which is long enough to protect against MitM attacks, takes time and is not highly usable. - Short-range wireless connections may be used to transmit authentication information as presented by Balfanz et al. [8].
 This requires that both the new device and controller device support some short-range communication technology like Near Field Communication.
-Since the communication is wireless, an attacker, managing to get close enough, may be able to eavesdrop communication. - Physical connections may be used to transmit authentication information.
+These models are vulnerable for eavesdropping attacks, if an attacker manages to get close enough. - Physical connections may be used to transmit authentication information as presented by Stajano et al. [16].
 For instance, devices may be connected using cables.
 The solution is difficult to attack as short cables cannot be intercepted without the end-user noticing.
 Also, end-user cannot easily connect wrong devices together.
 A downside is the effects to the usability as a wireless solution turns out to be a wired one. - Portable memory devices such as USB flash drives can be used to carry authentication information from one device to another.
 This channel can be considered secure against attacks, particularly if memory devices are assumed to be trustworthy and if an association model addresses the threat that an attacker later on gains access to memory device, which the user has e.g. lost.
-However, if an attacker gains access memory devices even for a short time, it may be tampered or network keys may be easily copied without the user noticing anything. - Visual or audio channel can be used to transmit authentication information.
-For example, a camera can be used to capture a secret from a display of a device to be associated [10].
-These models assume that attacker does not have audiovisual access to display e.g. through surveillance cameras. - Push button and timing may be utilized in protection when transmitted authentication information in the same channel with the rest of traffic.
-In push button method, the user can e.g. initiate short time periods by pressing button in a control device.
+However, if an attacker gains access memory devices even for a short time, it may be tampered or network keys may be easily copied without the user noticing anything.
+Therefore, association protocols using this model should not rely on transferring long-term secrets via them. - Visual or audio channel can be used to transmit authentication information.
+For example, a camera can be used to capture a compared identifier from a display of a device to be associated [12] or a speaker may be used to output an identifier [10].
+These models assume that attacker does not have audiovisual access to display e.g. through surveil-lance cameras.
+Therefore, cannot be used with association protocols, which require secrecy. - Push button and timing provides protection without requiring out-of-band channel.
+In push button models, such as Broadcom's Secure Easy Setup [3] or HomePlugAV's Simple Connect [13], the user initiates short time periods by pressing button in a control device.
 During this time new devices can be attached to the network by powering them up.
-This model is vulnerable to eavesdropping and MitM attacks.
-However, getting into the middle of devices may cause delays to communication as well as additional signalling enabling attacks to be detected.
+MitM attacks may be addressed since getting into the middle of devices may cause delays to communication as well as additional signalling enabling attacks to be detected.
+Timing can be utilized in association also by keeping devices close to each other over some particular period of time or environment change [9].